BradinDvorak/CYS-plugins/multivariables/README.md

 ### Page 1 Link Script

 The "accept"/"continue" link that leads to Page 2.
-This script ensures that the player cannot enter an empty name by returning to Page 1 if the first `%NAME` variable is zero.
+This script ensures that the player cannot enter an empty name by returning to Page 1 if the first `%NAME` variable (`%NAME0`, because indexing begins at zero) equals zero.

 ```Go
 IF %NAME0 = 0 THEN $DEST := @NONE